Preparing for visits... Beyond cleaning!

 Achieving that perfect display home condition is not really as overwhelming as it sounds.
 In fact, there are a few simple ways to get surprisingly great results!

-Painting is an inexpensive update which can make a dramatic impact on your home.
+Painting is an inexpensive update which can make a positive impact on your home.
 Colour and light are usually the first things people become aware of upon entering a room.
 Painting with light tones can make a room seem larger and brighter.
 Select colours on the wall can highlight those in the furniture, rugs or accessories.
 Usually this is done with complimentary colours (yellow-purple, blue-orange, and red-green) used sparingly or in light tones.
 Pale yellow walls, for example, may highlight royal purple cushions on a sofa.

 Flowers are another easy way to make a room seem more appealing.
 A thirty-dollar investment in a few bouquets can make your home seem cheery and well attended to in the eyes of prospective buyers.
 If you run out of vases you can always try the rustic look: a clean mason jar (labels removed) with a large bow around the top or pop cans inside a deep basket then covered with florist's moss.
 Try a large bouquet in the living room or dining room and delicate arrangements of a few flowers in each other room.